-- This system is currently used in hospitals, medical clean rooms, government building, and military applications.
+- This system is currently used in hospitals, medical clean rooms, government buildings, and military applications.

 - And because the parent company has been around for decades in this industry, I trust their commitment to manufacturing safe and effective machine for our health.

 - 35 years of experience in indoor air quality solution